IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

 title: Angular What's New | Ignite UI for Angular | Infragistics
 _description: Learn about new features in the Ignite UI for Angular.
 _keywords: Changelog, What's New,  Ignite UI for Angular, Infragistics
-mentionedTypes: ["SeriesViewer", "XYChart", "DomainChart", "XamDataChart", "XamGeographicMap", "DatePicker", "MultiColumnComboBox"]
+mentionedTypes: ["SeriesViewer", "XYChart", "DomainChart", "XamDataChart", "XamGeographicMap", "DatePicker", "MultiColumnComboBox", "CategoryChart", "CrosshairLayer", "FinalValueLayer", "CalloutLayer"]
 namespace: Infragistics.Controls.Charts
 ---

 # Ignite UI for Angular Changelog

 All notable changes for each version of Ignite UI for Angular are documented on this page.

-<div class="divider--half"></div>

 <!-- Angular -->